TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

 ```

 In the above case, the 'Residuals vs Fitted' plot suggests a second
-  order (squared) relationship, due to the unidirectional curvature.
+  order (squared) relationship, signaled by the curved trend with
-  However, residuals look homoskedastic, and we want to preserve
+  a single inflection point in the residuals.
+However, the residuals
-  that, so we may want to avoid transorming Weight.
-Instead, we will
+  look homoskedastic, and we want to preserve that, so we will initially
-  try to transform the `tm` time variable.
-In the model formula we use
+  avoid transorming `Weight`.
+Instead, we will try to transform the
-  specify the transformation to `lm()`, we protect the exponentiation
+  `tm` time variable.
+In the model formula we use specify the
-  operator `^` from being interpreted as a model formula operator
+  transformation to `lm()`, we protect the exponentiation operator
-  (`^` is used for specifying interactions between variables in model
+  `^` from being interpreted as a model formula operator (`^` is
-  formulas) by enclosing it in the `I()` function.
-Any operators
+  used for specifying interactions between variables in model formulas)
-  enclosed in an `I()` function are treated as normal R mathematical
+  by enclosing it in the `I()` function.
+Any operators enclosed in
-  functions, even if they have a special meaning in the context of
+  an `I()` function are treated as normal R mathematical functions,
-  model formulas.
+  even if they have a special meaning in the context of model formulas.

 ```
 ## transform the predictor, protecting the '^' operator from